 Take a tour around the town

 If you want to learn more about the extensive history of Berwick, I really recommend getting in touch with Jim from BerwickTimelines.
 He’s lived in the town for over 40 years, and he’s an expert on the history of the town.

 I met up with Jim early evening and we went for a walk around Berwick.
 It was fascinating hearing so many stories about the place, and he really bought the history to life.

 My favourite spot was Lord’s Mount and the Bell Tower.

 Lord’s Mount is a great artillery fortification that’s thought to have been helped designed by King Henry VIII himself.
 Apparently they couldn’t afford to do his designs though, so settled for something a little smaller!

-This post was in association with Visit Northumberland promoting some of the best things to do on the area.
+This post was in association with Visit Northumberland promoting some of the fun things to do in Berwick upon-Tweed.
 As always, views are entirely my own and without bias.